After you buy your tickets click below to see the recommended texts and books you might want to read to prepare for the conference.

 Is the New Mass Legitimate?

 Brian McCall is the Editor-in-Chief of Catholic Family News.
-After obtaining degrees from Yale University, King’s College London, and University of Pennsylvania, he practiced law in the United States and Europe for nine years before joining the faculty of the University of Oklahoma where he currently serves holds the Orpha and Maurice Merrill Professorship in Law.
-He speaks at many Catholic conferences in the US and Europe and has published four books and many articles.
+After obtaining degrees from Yale University, King’s College London, and University of Pennsylvania, he practiced law in the United States and Europe for nine years before joining the faculty of the University of Oklahoma, where he currently holds the Orpha and Maurice Merrill Professorship in Law.
+He speaks at many Catholic conferences in the US and Europe and has published four books and numerous articles.

 A New Priest to Preside Over a New Mass

-Father Michael McMahon is the fourth of the five children of James and Alice McMahon, and grew up in West Haven, Connecticut.
-He graduated from Yale University in 1989, earning honors and distinction in his major of political science.
+Fr.
+Michael McMahon, SSPX is the fourth of the five children of James and Alice McMahon.
+He grew up in West Haven, Connecticut and graduated from Yale University in 1989, earning honors and distinction in Political Science.
 After his ordination to the priesthood in 1996, Father was named director of the Saint Bernard Minor Seminary in Quezon City, Philippines.
 From 1999-2005, he served as director of academics at Saint Joseph's Academy in Richmond, Michigan.
-He served as the Headmaster of Notre Dame de La Salette from the school's inception in 2005 until 2018.
+More recently, he served as the Headmaster of Notre Dame de La Salette from the school's inception in 2005 until 2018.
 He is currently prior in Calgary, Alberta.

 Rejection of Sacrifice – The Common Ground of the Modern Liturgical and Sexual Revolution

 Michael Semin is a publisher of a Catholic magazine Te Deum.
-In the late 1980´s he became one of the leaders of the anti-Communist student opposition for which he was expelled from the university and briefly jailed.
-He and his wife – they have 9 children – are the founders of the Czech homeschooling movement.
+In the late 1980s, he became one of the leaders of the anti-Communist student opposition for which he was expelled from the university and briefly jailed.
+He and his wife are the founders of the Czech homeschooling movement (they have 9 children).
 He is in charge of Akce D.O.S.T., organizing protests against the European Union and its neo-Marxist agenda.
 He frequently contributes to various periodicals and websites, mainly on religious, cultural and political topics.